jamesiswanto/PLANIFY/README.md

 # Planify

-Planify is a task management web application designed to help users efficiently organize, track, and complete their tasks.
+Planify is a task planning web application designed to help users efficiently organize, track, and complete their tasks.
 With its user-friendly interface and productivity-focused features, Planify ensures users stay on top of their responsibilities while prioritizing effectively.

 ## Table of Contents
 - [Features](#features)